 Alan and Darleen live in the beautiful Pacific Northwest.
-For 31 years they have lived in the same house and moving is not an option. . .
+For 36 years they have lived in the same house and moving is not an option. . .
 Alan has too many old boxes in the shop, office, and upstairs!
 Literally.
 They met in college when Darleen was studying Nursing and Alan was a Business major.
 Thirty-five years ago, not long after Darleen graduated, they married.
-They have three children who are on their own, two are married, and one has given them three fantastic grandchildren.
-Their son just announced he and his wife are pregnant with their fourth grandbaby!
+They have three children who are all married, and eight precious grandchildren!
+It is the best to be able to visit them and see how they are growing and becoming God’s special children.
+What blessings!

 Alan accepted Jesus Christ to be his personal savior while in High School and Darleen did also shortly after getting married.
 They have attended church regularly since then and been challenged with great teaching and blessed with faithful friends.